How to Create Adorable DIY Planters — Easy Step-by-Step Guide

 Tips & Troubleshooting

 • 1If your paint is too thick, add a tiny drop of water to your brush, not directly to the paint pot, to thin it out for smoother application.
+Over-diluting the paint can make it transparent or cause it to run, so add water sparingly and test on a scrap surface first.

 • 5If you're making these with younger children, consider pre-drawing simple shapes or outlines on the pots for them to paint within.
+This helps guide their creativity and ensures a more manageable and enjoyable painting experience for them.

 Related Activities You Might Enjoy